gruber-sciencelab/nTerminalExon/README.md

 ```

 3. Creation of design file
-We provide a teamplate, you have to fill in with bla bla bla
+We provide a template, you have to fill in with bla bla bla

 4. Create config file
 conda activate nTE